SamridhiArora/Costumer_churn_analysis/README.md

 Special thanks to **Google Developer Groups (GDG)** and the amazing organizers of the **Data Science Bootcamp** for providing this incredible learning opportunity.
 Your mentorship and resources made this project possible. 💙

 ---

-## 📬 Contact

-Feel free to connect if you'd like to collaborate or share feedback!